Molly Dobbs: Casting

-Vicky Binns was selected to join Coronation Street as a rival for at-the-time already established character Fiz Brown.
-In real life, Binns is the best friend of actress Jennie McAlpine who plays Fiz.
+Vicky Binns was selected to join Coronation Street as a rival for at-the-time already established character Fiz.
+In real life, Binns is the best friend of McAlpine.
 She told the Manchester Evening News: "They brought me in to play her rival, which is ridiculous.
 It really requires some acting.".
 In April 2010 Binns announced that she had quit the show and will leave at the end of her contract which she did when she was killed off in the 50th anniversary when a tram crashed of the viaduct and destroyed the corner shop which Molly was in at the time.

 Development

 Personality and identity

 The Coronation Street official website described Molly as a bubbly, optimistic, friendly and outgoing character.
 She first arrived in Weatherfield after her father bought the bakery in May 2005.
 There were rumours that she would leave along with her father in July 2006, but she stayed on.
 Binns says she is grateful that her character appears to be "un-trendy".
 Molly's look changed a little at the beginning of 2008 after Binns went on a strict weight loss regime.
 The producer was supportive of Binns and did not mind changing Molly's appearance slightly.
 Binns stated in another interview that Molly is stubborn and that honesty is the element of a relationship she wants most, which was why she was reluctant to forgive Tyrone for his deception.

 Another focal point of the character's style is the rucksack which she carried frequently.
 Binns once stated that she did not think her character would ever stop wearing it.
 Gareth McLean of the Radio times even joked that when Molly and Kevin Webster consummated their relationship, he doubted Molly would remove her rucksack.